nvoevodin/industry_indicators_ETL/README.md

 https://github.com/nvoevodin/volleypal_main_api.git

+Opinion: It is not easy to analyze an unstructured data.
+Unless your product is an app, it is better to stick with a version of a relational SQL DB.

 ### Distributed Data Repository + SQL or Spark

-The bottom of the first diagram displays a data repository.
+The bottom of the first diagram (Use Workflow section) displays a data repository.
 At the moment, im prototyping a pseudo-distributed storage system at work with a DuckDB virtual database on top of it.
 This allows me to achieve 1000 times pull speeds compared to our Azure SQL DB.
 This is as close as I can get to distributed processing at TLC.

 In the absence of alternatives, this is a good way for me to achieve greater efficiency at work.
 However, it is my understanding that you should not be using HDFS or anything like that unless your data are so huge that a regular RDBMS cant handle it or if your incoming data are overwhelmingly huge.